Grimes, Matt

 Biographical Text

-Matt Grimes, an academy player from Exminster, played around sixty first-team games for Exeter City before joining Swansea City for a six-figure fee in 2015.
+Matt Grimes, an academy player from Exminster, played around sixty first-team games for Exeter City before joining Swansea City for a seven-figure fee in 2015 for whom he was to play over three hundred times before moving to Coventry City ten years later.
 He represented England under-20s whilst an Exeter player.
 Matt's younger brother Nick was a youth player for City and later enjoyed success with Taunton Town.

-But it was at this stage that Matt’s career didn’t quite go to plan when a season-long loan at Leeds brought disappointment resulting in a more modest next destination when he joined League One Northampton Town on loan for the 2017/18 season.
+It was at this stage that Matt’s career didn’t quite go to plan when a season-long loan at Leeds brought disappointment resulting in a more modest next destination when he joined League One Northampton Town on loan for the 2017/18 season.
 All told Matt made forty-seven appearances, scoring four times, at Sixfields and was ready to resume his career with the now-relegated Swans in August 2018.
-Matt did so with avengeance playing fifty times in the 2018/19 season and a similar number in the following COVID-interupted season which ended in a play-off defeat to an Ollie Watkins-inspired Brentford.
-Thereafter Matt continued to play game-after-game for Swansea and in April 2022 made his 200th appearance for the club.
+Matt did so with avengeance playing fifty times in the 2018/19 season and a similar number in the following COVID-interrupted season which ended in a play-off defeat to an Ollie Watkins-inspired Brentford.
+Thereafter Matt continued to play game-after-game for Swansea and, in April 2022, made his 200th appearance for the club.

-As Matt continued into the 2022/23 season, by now captain and occasionally the subject of transfer speculation, a January 2023 tweet from PFF - a sporting data and analytics company - claimed that Matt had already completed 282 “line-breaking” passes so far that season.
-This, apparently, was more than any player in Europe’s “top five” leagues.
+As Matt continued into the 2022/23 season, by now captain and occasionally the subject of transfer speculation, a January 2023 tweet from PFF - a sporting data and analytics company - claimed that he had already completed 282 “line-breaking” passes so far that season (apparently more than any player in Europe’s “top five” leagues).
+Thereafter heading into the 2023/24 season, and with former Exeter City academy product Josh Key now alongside him in the Swansea team, Matt added another fifty appearances to his tally and made his 300th league and cup appearance for the Swans against Norwich City on 27 April 2024.

 Comments